jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

   (d) the agency or person has ceased to operate as a recognised agency or a recognised person; or (e) the agency or person has continued to fail to pay an ongoing recognition fee, charge, or levy after the agency's or person's recognition has been suspended on the ground set out in section 158(1)﻿(d); or
   (f) the agency or person has failed to comply with or maintain any criteria or competencies that led to the recognition of the agency or person; or
-  (g) the agency is no longer the appropriate agency to hold the recognition, but only if the agency is, or is within, the Ministry or a department of the Public Service listed in Schedule 1 of the State Sector Act 1988.
+  (g) the agency is no longer the appropriate agency to hold the recognition, but only if the agency is, or is within, the Ministry or a department as defined in section 5 of the Public Service Act 2020.
 (2) However, before withdrawing recognition, the chief executive must consult the agency or person in accordance with section 169 about the proposed withdrawal of recognition, unless the agency is, or is within, the Ministry or the person is within the Ministry.
 (3) The notification given to the agency or person in accordance with section 169(a)﻿(i) must— (a) specify the grounds for the proposed withdrawal; and